thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 - The system goes down regularly due to unreliable hosting or too many users overloading the server.

-- The site is too confusing or difficult for users to learn, leading them to abandon the system in favor of alternative services.
+- The site is too confusing or difficult for users to learn, leading them to abandon the system in favour of alternative services.

 **Legal/Ethical**

-- The site may recieve legal action if users become ill or recieve (potentially fatal) food poisoning from food which is out of date, or has not been properly labelled in terms of what kind of allergens are contained within it.
+- The site may receive legal action if users become ill or receive (potentially fatal) food poisoning from food which is out of date, or has not been properly labelled in terms of what kind of allergens are contained within it.

 - The service may be used for illegal purposes, for example selling food items containing illegal narcotics.